 While we know that organisations with improved diversity perform better and see higher financial returns, our commitment is more than that; it’s about creating an environment for our people, clients, and stakeholders where they feel welcome and able to bring their whole selves to work.

-With a focus on employees, communities, supply chains, and thought leadership, we’ve implemented a comprehensive EDI roadmap applicable across the 90 countries in which we operate – no easy task considering the many diverse cultures and contexts at play.
+With a focus on employees, communities, supply chains, and thought leadership, we’ve implemented a comprehensive EDI roadmap applicable across the more than 90 countries in which we operate – not an easy task considering the many diverse cultures and contexts at play.
 But it’s one of the aspects of which we’re the proudest.

-We’ve truly embodied the value of ‘One Palladium,’ defining our values from the bottom up, and aligning them from headquarters down to our project offices across the globe.
-We’ve translated our global initiatives around diversity, safeguarding, and equity into local contexts at the project level and embedded them into business-as-usual practices.
+We’ve truly embodied the value of ‘One Palladium,’ defining our values from the bottom up, and aligning them from headquarters across to our project offices across the globe.
+We’ve translated our global initiatives around equity, diversity and inclusion into local contexts at the project level and embedded them into business-as-usual practices.

-We’ve decentralised accountability around diversity and inclusion metrics, linking global key performance indicators to senior leaders’ pay, and hosted quarterly regional D&I forums and equal pay reviews in an effort to ensure transparency and hold our leadership team accountable to the goals and targets we set, while also making it clear that this is everyone’s priority.
+We’ve decentralised accountability around equity, diversity and inclusion metrics, linking global key performance indicators to senior leaders’ pay, and host quarterly regional staff forums and equal pay reviews in an effort to ensure transparency and hold our leadership team accountable to the goals and targets we set, while also making it clear that EDI is everyone’s priority.

-Since putting these initiatives in place, our equal pay gap has gone from 21% in some parts of the business down to less than 3% globally.
+Since putting these initiatives in place, our equal pay gap has gone from 21% in some parts of the business down to less than 2% globally, with some parts of the business reporting a gap of 0%.

 Diversity of thought on the other hand, requires a far more intersectional approach, and one we’re working towards across all areas of the business.